Cisitalia Grand Prix: Design

+The 1939 Tripoli Grand Prix was turned into a Voiturette race for smaller, 1500cc supercharged cars, like the factory Alfa Romeo 158/159 Alfetta and Maserati 4CL and 4CLT.
+Mercedes, believing that these rules might get adopted for GP racing, decided to invest in a new, smaller model, the V8-powered Mercedes-Benz W165, which took a double victory in the race.
+Engineers of Auto Union racing cars had witnessed Mercedes testing a "Tripoli car" at the old Hockenheimring in April 1939, which inspired them to develop a similar project.
+The Auto Union Typ E was a Porsche-designed, never completed 1,482 cc (53.0 x 56.0 mm) flat-12, 2-stage Roots supercharged racer developed in 1939 and 1940.
+It was projected to deliver well over 260 PS at 9,000 rpm.

-The Porsche designed unraced 1939 1,482 cc (53.0 x 56.0 mm) 2-stage Roots supercharged flat-12 Auto-Union had been projected to deliver 327 bhp at 9,000 rpm.
-This provided the basis of the Cisitalia 360 car which was built in Italy by Cisitalia personnel with help from former Porsche employee Robert Eberan von Eberhorst around a mid mounted supercharged 1,492 cc (56.0 x 50.5 mm) flat 12 engine giving a conservative 300 hp at 8,500 rpm and a top speed of 300 km/h.
-A fully enclosed streamlined body for fast circuits was planned giving over 200 mi/h.
-Later bench tests showed about 385 bhp at 10,500 rpm.
+In 1946, the Voiturette rules were promoted to Grand Prix motor racing rules, later called Formula One.
+The Auto Union concept provided the basis of the Cisitalia 360 car which was built in Italy by Cisitalia personnel with help from former Porsche employee Robert Eberan von Eberhorst around the Porsche Typ 360 engine, which is a mid-mounted supercharged 1,492 cc (56.0 x 50.5 mm) flat-twelve engine giving a conservative 300 PS at 8,500 rpm and a top speed of 300 km/h.
+A fully enclosed streamlined body for fast circuits was planned giving over 320 km/h.
+Later bench tests showed about 385 PS at 10,500 rpm.
 The chassis was of chromoly tubing and featured on/off four-wheel-drive with a sequential gear-shift and a rear-mounted transaxle, also sending power through a driveshaft to a front differential.
 Suspension was independent with Porsche type trailing arms in front and parallel acting arms in the rear.
-Porsche's experience with the pre-war Auto Union Grand Prix cars showed through in the layout and design of the Cisitalia to the extent that it has been referred to as the "E-Type".
+Porsche's experience with the pre-war Auto Union Grand Prix cars showed through in the layout and design of the Cisitalia to the extent that it has been referred to as the "Auto Union Type E".

 Legacy

 By the time the only prototype was finished Dusio was out of cash.
 The car languished in development until 1951, at one point being shipped off to Argentina to try to persuade president Juan Perón to invest in the company.
-By 1952 Formula One rules had changed and while Dusio attempted to source a 2-liter motor for the car a lack of funds relegated one of the most advanced Grand Prix cars of its day to a few Formula Libre events and quick retirement.
+By 1952 Formula One rules had changed and while Dusio attempted to source a 2-litre motor for the car a lack of funds relegated one of the most advanced Grand Prix cars of its day to a few Formula Libre events and quick retirement.
 The car is currently on display in the Porsche Museum in Stuttgart.